 When choosing between a pre-designed architectural house plan versus an architectural firm there are a number of things to consider.

 If you are not sure where to start in terms of your home’s design, house plans can offer you an easy way to narrow down what you like and don’t like.
-Some other reasons to use house plans are that there are so many designs available that you may find one that ticks all your boxes and if you have time constraints you will likely be able to start building your new home far sooner than if you start from scratch with an architectural firm.Browse Fraemohs' range of architectural designs
+Some other reasons to use house plans are that there are so many designs available that you may find one that ticks all your boxes and if you have time constraints you will likely be able to start building your new home far sooner than if you start from scratch with an architectural firm.Browse some of Fraemohs' architectural designs

 While architectural homes can be very distinctive, they do have a number of disadvantages.
 Architectural homes are usually associated with a longer development time than homes constructed from pre-designed plans.
 Often architectural homes are more complex to build so the pricing is much higher than when building from a pre-developed house plan.